-- 24 hours after the intake of the tablet a blood sample of 5 ml will be collected at the patient's home

-- Blood pressure and heart rate will be monitored.

-- Four months after surgery before the start of the second phase of the study the patient will be asked about dumping syndrome symptoms by means of a questionnaire.
-Dumping syndrome is characterized by symptoms of nausea, shaking, sweating, diarrhea, lightheadedness, flushing, tachycardia (fast heart rate) and possibly fainting shortly after eating foods containing high amounts of refined sugars and when eating too fast.
+- A total of 10 female bariatric surgery patient volunteers will participate in this study. - The study is divided into two periods.
+One period before scheduled surgery and one after surgery. - Metoprolol tartrate 100 mg immediate release tablet will be used. - The patient will stay at the MCL for 10 hours. - Each visit, a total of 11 blood samples of 5 ml will be collected - Blood pressure and heart rate will be monitored. - Four months after surgery before the start of the second phase of the study the patient will be asked about dumping syndrome symptoms by means of a questionnaire.
+Dumping syndrome is characterized by symptoms of nausea, shaking, sweating, diarrhea, light-headedness, flushing, tachycardia (fast heart rate) and possibly fainting shortly after eating foods containing high amounts of refined sugars and when eating too fast.
 Side effects of metoprolol might resemble these symptoms.
 If the patient is suffering from the dumping syndrome, the patient will be withdrawn from the study.